markterweele/windows-itpro-docs/windows/deployment/update/waas-integrate-wufb.md

 **Configuration:**

-- Device is configured to defer quality updates using Windows Update for Business and to be managed by WSUS
+- Device is configured to defer quality updates using Windows Update client policies and to be managed by WSUS
 - Device is configured to **receive updates for other Microsoft products** along with updates to Windows (**Update/AllowMUUpdateService** = enabled)
    - For a list of other Microsoft products that might be updated, see [Update other Microsoft products](update-other-microsoft-products.md).
 - Admin has also placed Microsoft Update, non-Microsoft, and locally published update content on the WSUS server